A Guide to Popular Multimeter Symbols

 DC and AC prefixed symbols – Sometimes, instead of the s-curved lines or the dotted lines you may even encounter some multimeters representing symbols in the following manner – DCA, ACA, DCV and ACV.
 They could also be written as VDC and VAC.
 In all these cases it is essential to remember that the basics remain the same.
 AC stands for alternating current and DC for direct current.

-Continuity Check (series of horizontal parallel arcs) – Some of you may find this symbol to be very familiar to a horizontal Wi-Fi symbol.
+Continuity Check (series of horizontal parallel arcs) – Some of you may find this symbol to be very familiar to a horizontal Wi-Fi symbol, especially your tech-savvy kids who might confuse a multimeter with just another science toy.
 Settings under this symbol would be required to check if there exists an electrical connection between two objects.
 The multimeter produces a sound if there is a conductive connection between the probe tips, and won’t make a sound if no connection exists.
 Sometimes the continuity check can also be used in collaboration with some other features of the multimeter.

 Diode Check (triangles with lines running through it) – This setting tests diodes, which is like a unidirectional channel for electricity.
 The function of this setting differs from multimeter to multimeter.
 It would, therefore be advisable to consult the manual to learn about the exact function the diode check performs for your chosen model.